PeterBengtson/control-tower-log-aggregator/README.md

 size issues will become a very tangible problem when trying to reduce costs by moving logs to Glacier deep storage.
-The reason for this is that 40K of extra metadata is added _to each log file_ in the process and that there are fairly high one-time transfer costs, again per file, incurred when moving to permanent deep storage in Glacier.
+The reason for this is that 40K of extra metadata is added _to each log file_ in the process and that there are fairly high one-time transfer costs incurred, again per file.
 Furthermore, there are corresponding costs associated with retrieving items from Glacier, once again per file.

 This means that there is a cutoff below which it is a very bad idea to store files in Glacier.
 In fact, doing so may increase S3 costs dramatically, to the point where Glacier